ANYWHERE FROM 1-7 NIGHTS AT BACKCOUNTRY RANCHES

 Each night of your training tour will be spent at a different wilderness guest ranch, often only accessible by air or by foot.
 We’ll land each afternoon just in time for a late lunch.
 You’ll enjoy warm cabins, friendly hosts and arm-chair flying around the campfire under the stars each night.
 These backcountry lodges easily compete with the rates of big city hotels yet offer a remarkable experience that can’t be found anywhere else.

 Our objective for your mountain training is multi-faceted.
 You’ll learn how to make the decisions required to fly into an unfamiliar mountain airstrip.
 You’ll learn skills unique to backcountry flying and how to best apply them.
-Additionally you’ll learn how to read the terrain to compare that to the operating envelope you’ve explored in the aircraft in order to determine how to safely fly a semi-blind, one-way, no go-around approach into a narrow, short, sloped, rough, tree-lined airstrip.
+Additionally you’ll learn how to read the terrain to compare that to the operating envelope you’ve explored in the aircraft in order to determine how to safely fly a confined terrain blind traffic pattern in canyons, below mountain peaks; to a stabilized approach over obstacles; to a precision (spot) landing; to a short sloped narrow uneven airstrip; with limited go-around options.
 Emphasis will always be on safety, judgment and control.
 As a result, you’ll have the knowledge necessary to minimize risk while being introduced to a world not accessible to every pilot.
 This unique experience will give you a taste of the backcountry charter (bush) pilot lifestyle.
 Only flying out to civilization for gas, ice cream and maybe to check your cell phone.